August 31, 2020 | 4 minute read

 This big, bright, family-friendly café was bursting at the seams when we dropped in for coffee and a perfect, flaky croissant one Saturday morning.
 The menu covers all of your standard brekkie requirements – smashed avo (with Meredith Dairy feta, natch), eggs benedict (with Istra bacon – bonus) and blueberry pancakes (with mascarpone – but you can chuck some ice cream on for an extra $2).

-Best of all, you can take your time about it because breakfast is served all day long.
 If you manage to score a sunny day, park yourself at one of the outside tables – although Yellow Espresso is on the main strip, this is Ballarat, so the traffic won’t bother you.

 The eccentric décor at Little Bird no doubt pulls in its fair share of Sturt St foot traffic, but the food is what keeps them coming back.
 The walls are papered with vintage Women’s Weekly mags, and the shelves are packed with colourful canisters, teapots and glassware not seen since your last visit to Nana’s.